Day 7: Los Arcos to Logroño

 I am tired and my feet are in quite a bit of pain, but am still cherishing every moment on the Way.
 I am learning to simply give up.
 Not to give up going forward, but to give up control, and blindly follow the Camino signs and arrows.
 I do not know what is around the next corner or hill, but I walk forward and wait in anticipation.
 The Camino continues to be a collection of moments, the steps I take, and the breaths I exhale.
 My faith drives me, as does the beautiful spirits and souls I meet on the path.
 My heart is beginning to open: to give and to receive.

 In Logroño, we settle for the evening in a modern hostel/hotel located right on the main plaza, thus a fantastic location near all the local festivities.
 After the daily chores of showering and cleaning clothes, I join a few pilgrims downstairs and chill in the common area.
 I snuggle on a leather sofa and catch up on email and other Internet tasks.

 Sadly, we need to say goodbye and hit the hay, to rest and mend our bodies for tomorrow’s adventure.
-I take my final picture with my favorite Canadian couples… yes, this is definitely their last day.
+I take my final picture with my favorite Canadian couples.
+Yes, this is definitely their last day on the Camino.
 We hug and shed tears, but know true friendships never die on the Camino.
-They shout their last, “Buen Camino” as Marilee and I walk into our albugue and settle in.
+They shout their last, “Buen Camino,” as Marilee and I walk into our albergue and settle in.

 Good night sweet friends & family…